donavon/thwack/README.md

 controller.abort();
 ```

-In node, you can use something like the [abort-controller](https://www.npmjs.com/package/abort-controller) package:
+In NodeJS, you can use something like [abort-controller](https://www.npmjs.com/package/abort-controller).

 ```js
 import thwack from 'thwack';